Management of Dorset's Highway Verge

 The junctions and visibility splays are cut by contractors and also regularly throughout the year on an ‘as needed’ basis by our in-house teams.
 Where required, we will undertake additional cutting anywhere on the network later in the season, in order to maintain safe passage along the highway.

-The urban areas, defined as those within or below the 30 mph zones, are cut by either our in-house teams or by local agreements with mainly town councils.
+The urban areas, defined as those within or below the 30 mph zones, are mostly cut by our in-house teams.
+Sometimes urban verges are cut by local agreements with town or parish councils.
 We currently have agreements in place with the following organisations:

 Verges for wildlife